BurnOutTrader/fund-forge/ff_strategies/README.md

     let brokerage: Brokerage = Brokerage.Test;
     let quantity: Volume = dec!(100.0); //Decimal to allow crypto let tag = String::from("Example Trade");

+    /* The first 2 order types Enter Long and Enter short have the option of attaching brackets.
+        If you are already long and you place another enter long position, it will add to the existing position.
+        If you are already long and the new enter long position has brackets, those brackets will replace the existing brackets.

+        More sophisticated brackets will be added in future versions.
+    */

     // Enter a long position and close any existing short position on the same account / symbol let order_id = strategy.enter_long(